-While the courses are timed to create a logical progression if you chose to go all the way, there is no pressure whatsoever to complete them all.
-Most of our members typically opt for the Winter Skills and Mountain Rope-work courses, the standard mountaineering combo.
-But others hate the cold so only do Mountain Rope-work and stick to summer scrambling; some even do none and enjoy the mountain-walking opportunities at the club’s destinations.
+The courses are timed to create a logical progression if you chose to do them all, but there’s no impetus to do that.
+Most typically opt for the Winter Skills and Mountain Rope-work courses, the standard mountaineering combo.
+But others hate the cold, so only do Mountain Rope-work and stick to summer scrambling; some even do none and enjoy the mountain-walking at the club’s destinations.

 A note on dates:

-- Winter Skills and Winter Rope-work take place on our Winter Skills Weekend, the second weekend of Easter term.
+- Winter Skills takes place the second weekend of Easter term in Scotland.

-- Mountain Rope-work runs after exams in summer term, so don’t plan on leaving too quickly if you’re interested!
+- Mountain Rope-work is a long weekend in the Lake District after summer exams, so don’t plan on leaving too quickly if you’re interested!

 All courses are run annually and those tagged (G) are led by professional mountain guides